 EHREN KRUGER – 1996 FELLOW

 Ehren’s Nicholl Fellowship-winning script, Arlington Road, was released in 1999.
 His other screenplays include Transformers: Age of Extinction, Transformers: Dark of the Moon, Reindeer Games, Scream 3, The Ring, and The Ring 2, based on the original Japanese novel and film.
 Ehren also wrote The Brothers Grimm and The Skeleton Key and co-wrote Blood and Chocolate, Transformers: Revenge of the Fallen, the TV movie New World Disorder, and Disney’s live action Dumbo, which was directed by Tim Burton.
 Also, he produced the feature Ophelia.
 Ehren is writing Black Five.
+Most recently, Ehren co-wrote Top Gun: Maverick, which was released in May 2022.

 KURT KUENNE – 2002 FELLOW